 Originally posted on Misadventures of Me September 26, 2019

 Recipe adapted from Pinch of Yum

 Whew!
-Sorry it took me so long to get this post up for you!
+Sorry, it took me so long to get this post up for you!
 But as I mentioned in my Thrive Market post, I had bought the King Arthur Measure for Measure Gluten-Free Flour with the intention of making my favorite cookie recipe.
 I found the original recipe on Pinterest, which led me to Pinch of Yum and the best soft cookie recipe I’ve found to date.
-I made a couple tweaks to her recipe to suit my own tastes, such as adding caramel chips in addition to chocolate chips, but the root of the recipe is the same when I make regular cookies for my friends and family.
+I made a couple of tweaks to her recipe to suit my own tastes, such as adding caramel chips in addition to chocolate chips, but the root of the recipe is the same when I make regular cookies for my friends and family.